rudids/js_sequence_extension/README.md

 Github Sequence Diagrams
 ========================

+Please note: This is a Chrome Extension.
+You can install it from the Chrome Webstore here: https://chrome.google.com/webstore/detail/github-sequence-diagrams/okomebddpkofkggafolekknmhookbkcf

 Allows sequence diagrams to be embedded inside of Github issues.
 Based on http://bramp.github.io/js-sequence-diagrams/.

 This extension will allow you to add sequence diagrams into your Github issues seamlessly.